-WPI admission requirements include the following:
+WPI admission requirements vary by program, but may include the following:

-- A completed Application for Admission to Graduate Study. - A non-refundable \$70 application fee (waived for WPI alumni and matriculating WPI students). - College transcripts in English and the original language from all accredited degree-granting institutions attended.
-If offered admission, all students who matriculate to WPI will be required to provide official transcript(s) from all academic institutions attended, indicating all previously earned degree(s) or coursework counted towards a degree. - Three letters of recommendation from individuals who can comment on the applicant's qualifications for pursuing graduate study in the chosen field.
-Applicants are required to invite their recommenders to submit letters through the online application only. - Several programs require a statement of purpose.
-This is a brief essay discussing background, interests, academic intent, and the reasons the applicant feels s/he would benefit from the program.
-The statement of purpose must be submitted electronically with the online application. - The School of Business requires all applicants to submit a resume with the online application. - Proof of English language proficiency must be submitted by all applicants for whom English is not their first language.
-Applicants must submit an official score report from either the TOEFL (Test of English as a Foreign Language), Duolingo, or IELTS (International English Language Testing Service).
+- A completed Application for Admission to Graduate Study. - A non-refundable \$70 application fee.
+The application fee is waived for online or corporate students, as well as WPI alumni, employees, and current students. - College transcripts in English and the original language from all accredited degree-granting institutions attended.
+This includes institutions attended regardless of degree conferral if coursework was used towards a degree at any other institution.
+If offered admission, all students who matriculate to WPI will be required to provide official transcript(s) from all academic institutions attended, indicating all previously earned degree(s) or coursework counted towards a degree.
+Please note that, while you may apply with an unofficial transcript, official transcripts will need to be submitted prior to the start of your second term at WPI. - Three letters of recommendation from individuals who can comment on the applicant's qualifications for pursuing graduate study in the chosen field.
+Applicants are required to invite their recommenders to submit letters through the online application and can be submitted only through the application portal. - Several programs require a statement of purpose.
+This is a brief essay discussing background, interests, academic intent, and the reasons the applicant feels they would benefit from the program of study.
+The statement of purpose must be submitted electronically with the online application.

+- The Business School requires all applicants to submit a resume with the online application. - Proof of English language proficiency must be submitted by all applicants for whom English is not their first language.
+Applicants seeking to attend WPI whose native language is not English must submit official TOEFL iBT, TOEFL Essentials, IELTS, or Duolingo scores.
+WPI also accepts TOEFL iBT Home Edition and UKVI IELTS.
 WPI does not accept paper copies of these scores; only official scores sent electronically from the testing service will be accepted.
-The minimum scores for admission are: TOEFL: 84 (internet-based test) Duolingo: 115 and IELTS: 7.0 overall band score with no sub-score lower than 6.5
+The minimum scores for admission are: TOEFL: 84 (iBT) or 8.5 (Essentials) Duolingo: 115 and IELTS: 7.0 overall band score with no sub-score lower than 6.5

 These are the minimum scores for admission to WPI.
 Some departments have higher minimums.
-Students being considered for a Teaching Assistant position will have a higher required minimum English Language Proficiency score.
-The Business School PhD also requires a higher minimum score.
-Please see the section on Financial Information/Teaching Assistantships for more details.
+Students who wish to be considered for a Teaching Assistant position should have a higher English Language Proficiency score.
+The Business School also requires a higher minimum score.